Aliases for EXOC1 Gene

 GeneCards Summary for EXOC1 Gene

 EXOC1 (Exocyst Complex Component 1) is a Protein Coding gene.
-Diseases associated with EXOC1 include West Nile Virus and Commensal Bacterial Infectious Disease.
-Among its related pathways are Peptide hormone metabolism and Organelle biogenesis and maintenance.
+Diseases associated with EXOC1 include Commensal Bacterial Infectious Disease and West Nile Virus.
+Among its related pathways are Organelle biogenesis and maintenance and Sertoli-Sertoli Cell Junction Dynamics.
 Gene Ontology (GO) annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and GTP-Rho binding.
 An important paralog of this gene is STXBP6.

 UniProtKB/Swiss-Prot for EXOC1 Gene